PrajwolPradhan/ecommerce_prajwol/ecommerce_prajwol/lab_manual/Lab1.md

 # Ecommerce: Lab 1
 a.
-Objective: -
+Objective:
-To install Python, its framework, and database tools. -To build a project using the Django framework. -To create our own superuser. -To verify the frontend and backend in the browser. -To add other users and perform CRUD operations -To create product module named Brands
+-To install Python, its framework, and database tools.<br> -To build a project using the Django framework. <br>
+-To create our own superuser. <br>
+-To verify the frontend and backend in the browser. <br>
+-To add other users and perform CRUD operations <br>
+-To create product module named brands <br>

 b.
 Introduction:
 E-commerce is a company that does business on the Internet.
 Python is a programming language for building websites and software, automating processes, and performing data analysis.
 Python is a general-purpose programming language.
 In short, Python can be used to develop a variety of applications and is not tailored to a particular problem.
 Django is a Python web framework that facilitates rapid development and clean, practical design.
 SQLite is a C language library that implements a small, fast, self-contained, reliable, full-featured SQL database engine.
 GitHub is a code hosting platform used for collaboration.